adornelas/simpleFOC-tests-SSL/README.md

 Test codes are inside [lib folder](/lib), where [utils](/lib/utils) should help calibrating the motor, sensors and drivers.
 If you are using new motors and sensors you must do this routine to calibrate them.

 ### Testing codes

+In order to test the codes, you should copy the code.cpp inside the lib folder and paste it on [main.cpp file](src/main.cpp)

 #### DRV8313 (mini FOC)

 Into [DRV8313](lib/DRV8313) folder you should be able to test each component seperately when using this chip.